🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🏞️ Outdoors & Nature + 9.8 -- 15 World-class destination for rock climbing, mountain biking, and kiteboarding, set against a stunning backdrop of fjords and coastal mountains.
+🏞️ Outdoors & Nature + 9.8 -- 15 World-class climbing, hiking, mountain biking, and proximity to both ocean and mountains make it a top-tier outdoor destination, rivaling Famara.

 🍎 FOOD & FITNESS